Return to courses

 This course leads to a micro-credential equivalent to Level 7.

 You will be part of a cohort of around 20 learners undertaking this 8-week course.
-We are offering two cohorts of this course, the first as a blended course with face to face and live online workshops and the second as a fully online course with all workshops delivered via Zoom.
-It starts with an introductory workshop (6-hours) where you will meet other learners and get a taste of a restorative way of working.
+It starts with an introductory workshop (6-hours in person or online) where you will meet other learners and get a taste of a restorative way of working.

 The course continues online.
 Course material is presented in written format, supported by videos and other learning activities that engage with your ideas and specific industry or context.
 You will also be encouraged to post ideas and ask questions on a shared, online forum.
 You will meet online for a 1-hour mid-course discussion/check in with your facilitators and course colleagues.

-The course ends with a 3-hour closing face-to-face or fully online workshop, where you will again meet up with other learners.
+The course ends with a 3-hour closing workshop (face-to-face or online), where you will again meet up with other learners.
 This 3-hour workshop will be in 2 parts – (1) small group break-out sessions for participants to present their projects; (2) closing activities with the full group for sharing of learning and insight, as well as the celebration of relationships.

 Fees – domestic and international

-3. Identification of how conflict manifests at each level of a supplied conflict model (150 words);
+• Identification of how conflict manifests at each level of a supplied conflict model (150 words)

 The other learning activities throughout are recommended as part of engaging with the course but not compulsory.